Observing Quantum Coherent Oscillations in a Three-Level Atoms via Electromagnetically Induced Transparency by Two-Dimensional Spectroscopy: Results

 \section{Results}

-We choose $F=2$ and $F=3$ for ${\rm5^2S_{1/2}}$ of ${\rm^{85}Rb}$ as the ground and metastable state and $F=2$ for ${\rm5^2P_{1/2}}$ as the excited state.
-First of all, we shall plot the rephasing signal without the control field in Fig.~\ref{fig:rephasing_no}.
+We consider that both the control and the probe pulses are linearly polarized and their polarization directions are perpendicular to each other \cite{Zhang2008ol}.
+The linewidth of the probe pulse is assumed to be of the order of THz \cite{Seiler2017jcp,Wang2022pra}.
+Rb atoms are in an environment of 160~$^{\circ}\text{C}$ \cite{Yan2022pra}, according to the detailed-balance conditions, $\Gamma_2/\Gamma_1\approx 10^{-18}$.
+The probe pulse can induce the D$_1$ atomic transition $5^{2}S_{1/2},F=2 \rightarrow 5^{2}P_{1/2},F'=3$, while the control pulse can induce the D$_1$ atomic transition $5^{2}S_{1/2},F=3 \rightarrow 5^{2}P_{1/2},F'=3$ \cite{Geng2014njp}.
+First of all, we plot the rephasing signal without the control field in Fig.~\ref{fig:rephasing_no}.
 As shown, there is only one peak at $\omega_{ab}=\omega_{a}-\omega_{b}$.
 As the population time $t_2$ elapses, both the position and the height of the peak remains the same according to Eqs.~\eqref{eq:G_aaaa_noCF}, \eqref{eq:G_bbaa_noCF}, \eqref{eq:G_aabb}, \eqref{eq:G_bbbb} and \eqref{eq:rp}.
 This is because the number of atoms in the energy levels $a$ and $b$ is conserved.
 In other words, $\mathcal{G}_{aa,aa}(t_2)+\mathcal{G}_{bb,aa}(t_2)=1$ and $\mathcal{G}_{aa,bb}(t_2)+\mathcal{G}_{bb,bb}(t_2)=1$.
 When $t_2\gg(\Gamma_1+\Gamma_2)^{-1}$, the population transfer effectively ends.
-However, when the control field is applied, as shown in Fig.~\ref{fig:rephasing_control}, the original one big peak is split into four small ones with widths significantly narrower than the original one due to the EIT effect.
+However, when the control field is applied, as shown in Fig.~\ref{fig:rephasing_control}, due to the EIT effect, the original one large peak is split into four small ones with widths significantly narrower than the original one, and thus the homogeneous broadening of the spectrum is reduced.
 As shown in Fig.~\ref{fig:G_abab}, the imaginary part of the Green functions in $t_3$ have been changed from single trough at $\omega_3=\omega_{ab}$ to double troughs at